-- 1 If a feature card is removed, what will happen?
-Nothing will happen.
-Feature cards can be removed and stored or may be left in place. - 2 If a feature card that was used in one chassis is removed and put into another chassis, what will happen?
+1 What happens if a feature card is removed?

+Nothing happens.
+Feature cards can be removed and stored or may be left in place.

+2 What happens if a feature card that was used in one chassis is removed and put into another chassis?

-The Web interface will display an error that states:
+The Web interface displays an error that states: